Optimizing Threat Hunting with Bulk Domain Search

 How Can Bulk Domain Search Tools Aid Threat Hunters?

 Attackers do not usually use a single domain to compromise targets.
 That would lessen their chances of effectively compromising their victims’ networks.
 They are, in fact, known for registering domains in bulk.
 And so like threat actors, threat hunters must also be capable of identifying several malicious domains at one time.
 That can be made possible with the use of Bulk WHOIS Lookup.

 Let us say that you obtained 100 domains that may be linked to an ongoing attack.
 You can only tell which are malicious if they used a given email address (i.e., one that belongs to an identified threat actor).
 You can use Bulk WHOIS API to get detailed WHOIS records for each domain and only block those that have the same proven malicious email address, for example.
 That way, you prevent anyone in your company from visiting related malicious sites and pages while still allowing them to access those that have been deemed safe to access.
 You never know, because some of the users connected to the harmless domains can be potential customers or clients, and blocking them would be therefore detrimental to your business.

 Apart from shared email addresses, threat hunters can also use shared or common name servers, registrants, organizations, street addresses, and phone numbers to filter good domains from bad ones.

 Bulk WHOIS Lookup is a useful bulk domain search tool for threat hunters who need to sift through tons of IoCs and logs amid a landscape where attacks occur left and right.
-It can help security teams streamline their search and investigation efforts, giving them more time to spend on incident response and future attack prevention.Read the other articles
+It can help security teams streamline their search and investigation efforts, giving them more time to spend on incident response and future attack prevention.Read other articles